 Hours of clinic work per week: 13

-Califnornia Western School of Law Students may either (1) apply during CWSL's Fall and Spring recruiting programs following the deadlines outlined by CWSL's Career & Professional Development office, or (2) apply with us directly for early consideration.
-Our application process opens earlier than CWSL's recruiting deadlines, so if you would be interested in early consideration, contact us during the times below.
+Califnornia Western School of Law Students may either (1) apply during CWSL's Fall and Spring recruiting programs following the deadlines outlined by CWSL's Career & Professional Development office, or (2) apply with us directly.
+Our application process opens earlier than CWSL's recruiting deadlines, so if you would be interested in applying early, contact us during the times below.

 We follow CWSL's Career & Professional Development office's recruiting deadlines.
 Please refer to the CPDO for specific application deadlines.
 Generally, these deadlines are

 - Fall: Between mid April and early June